zchee/golang-wiki/Modules.md

 ## Migration Considerations

-The details of the material presented in this section are covered detail elsewhere on this page, but this section attempts to briefly enumerate the major decisions to be made when migrating to modules as well as listing other migration-related topics.
+This section attempts to briefly enumerate the major decisions to be made when migrating to modules as well as list other migration-related topics.
+References are generally provided to other sections for more details.

 This material is primarily based on best practices that have emerged from the community as part of the modules experiment; this is therefore a work-in-progress section that will improve over time as the community gains more experience.

-Overall:
+Summary:

 * The modules system is designed to allow different packages in the overall Go ecosystem to opt in at different rates.
 * Packages that are already on version v2 or higher have additional migration considerations, primarily due to the implications of [Semantic Import versioning](https://github.com/golang/go/wiki/Modules#semantic-import-versioning).